Why Should You Use A Standing Desk At Work?

 Thus, it comes as no surprise why the campaign “sitting is the new smoking” has quickly caught on.
 Numerous researches have confirmed how a sedentary lifestyle could seriously endanger health.
 Therefore, it only makes sense that employers encourage their employees to stand instead of sit during office hours.

 And the best place to start is by replacing traditional desks with standing office desks.

 What Is a Standing Office Desk?

-Also called a stand-up desk, a standing office desk is an ergonomically designed table that lets users read, write, or work on their computers while standing or sitting on specially made stools.
+Also called a stand-up desk, or a standing desk, a standing office desk is an ergonomically designed table that lets users read, write, or work on their computers while standing or sitting on specially made stools.
 Although considered as a relatively new trend, it has actually been around for centuries.
 However, back in the 18th and 19th centuries, it was only popular among people who were well-off.
 Commonly used in homes and offices, it was favored by famous personalities like Leonardo da Vinci, Thomas Jefferson, Benjamin Franklin, and more.

 Standing desks come in different styles.
 Each one is designed to fit a particular task.
 Some are built with adjustable heights, so operators can sit whenever they please.
 There are also styles that are distinctively crafted to function like lecterns.
 These allow users to stand by simply placing the desk on top of another desk.
 Should you prefer to sit down, however, all you need to do is remove it.

 Will You Require a Special Chair for a Standing Desk?